Braden-sui/Vibecodr/docs/iframe-runtime-loader-plan.md

 - Auto-run lifecycle (feed): the host may auto-start runtime when a card enters the viewport, but must enforce an engagement window (for example, kill if there is no hover/click/param interaction within roughly 10 seconds), unload iframes that are far outside the viewport, and cap the number of simultaneously active auto-run iframes (for example, 5–7) to keep CPU and memory usage bounded.

 ### Observability & Admin Tooling
-- **Compile logs:** artifact id, owner, duration, bundle size, violations.
-Export to analytics pipeline + Grafana dashboard.
+- **Compile logs:** artifact id, owner, duration, bundle size, violations (including `bundle.*` warnings emitted by `workers/api/src/runtime/esbuildBundler.ts`) exported as structured events (`bundle_warning_count`) via `vibecodr_analytics_engine`.
 - **Runtime logs:** event types `runtime_init`, `runtime_ready`, `runtime_error`, `policy_violation`, `heartbeat_timeout`.
 - Dashboard widgets: compile success %, average runtime bootstrap latency, top violation codes.
 - Admin UX: internal page to view artifact manifests, revoke, trigger recompile with new runtime version.
+- Runtime telemetry pipeline: runtime events are posted to the Worker (`/runtime-events`), persisted to `runtime_events`, and surfaced in `/admin/analytics` so the admin dashboards/alerts you build can rely on the same dataset before broader rollout.
+Ingestion now returns HTTP 500 with `E-VIBECODR-2130` and `retryable: true` when D1 writes fail; clients must treat non-2xx as failures and perform a bounded retry instead of assuming 202.

 ### Testing & Validation
 - **Unit:** schema validation, import allowlist, guard script functions, registry behavior.